 The Misunderstood Concept of Technical Debt

-Technical debt is an integral part of the software development landscape.
+Technical debt is an integral part of software development.
 It's the cost incurred from opting for short-term, quick-fix solutions over the ideal, efficient, and often more time-consuming code or infrastructure.
 The trade-off seems lucrative initially, but the accumulation of these shortcuts eventually slows down future development, making it costly in the long term.

-Engineers grasp the intricacies of technical debt intuitively.
+Most engineers grasp the concept of technical debt intuitively.
 They understand its impact on development speed, and the resource commitment it demands for repayment.
 However, those outside the realm of software development often misconstrue how technical debt works, assuming it parallels financial debt.
-This blog post seeks to dispel that misconception, outlining the distinct differences between the two concepts.

 There is one parallel between financial and technical debt that is accurate.
-Both require additional resources to manage compared to their optimal alternatives.
+Both require additional resources to maintain compared to their optimal alternatives.
 Similar to making debt payments rather than investing in growth, maintaining poorly written code or infrastructure consumes more time and effort than if it were written optimally.
-Thus, resources get diverted from productive uses to upkeep, creating waste.
+Thus, resources get diverted from productive uses, creating waste.

 1. The Freedom to Discard